webuild-consortium/wp4-trust-group/task2-trust-framework/README.md

 # Task 2: Trust Framework

-This task focuses on defining the comprehensive trust framework for the WP4 Trust Infrastructure, establishing the foundation for trust evaluation and management within digital wallet ecosystems.
+This task focuses on defining the comprehensive trust framework for the WP4 Trust Infrastructure, establishing the foundation for trust evaluation and management within digital Wallet ecosystems.

 ## Framework Components